selfcustody/krux/docs/parts.en.md

 </i>

 <i style="font-size: 85%">:material-numeric-3-circle:{id="dock-info"}:
-Some stores ship the Maix Dock with soldered pin connectors that do not fit into the [3D printed case](https://github.com/selfcustody/DockEncoderCase).
+Some Maix Dock units are shipped with soldered pin connectors, which prevent them from fitting into the [3D-printed case](https://github.com/selfcustody/DockEncoderCase).
+Certain boards also come with built-in Wi-Fi.
 </i>

 <i style="font-size: 85%">**All devices feature Kendryte K210 chip:**